 Step 8 – Turn Right Side Out

-Next turn the pocket right side out (ribbon facing out).
-Straighten and smooth the towel.
+Next turn the pocket right side out with the ribbon facing out.
+Straighten and smooth the towel. flat.

 Step 9 – Fold Towel Again